boylea/devops-talk/practicioners-devops.md

 ___

-You can't expect teams to own this stuff if they aren't allowed to fix it
+It's not ownership if you're not allowed to fix it

 ^ You can't expect teams to own this stuff if they aren't allowed to fix it.
 If a team doesn't feel like they can maintain their service they don't really own it.